 Japan is an incredibly safe and easy country to travel, but being prepared and informed is crucial to having a stress-free trip.
 Before you hop on the plane to Asia, review our guide for recommendations on what to see, do, and eat on a bespoke Japan vacation.

 Nationals of many countries (including the European Union, the U.S., Canada, and Australia) are eligible to enter Japan for short-term stays (usually 90 days) without a visa for tourism.
-To see if your country has a ‘Reciprocal Visa Exemption Arrangement’ with Japan, check the website run by Japan’s Ministry of Foreign Affairs.
+To see if your country has a ‘Reciprocal Visa Exemption Arrangement’ with Japan, or to get detailed information about visas, check our Japan Visa Guide.

 Japan has four distinct seasons, each with its own form of breathtaking natural beauty.
 Cherry blossom season in Japan occurs in March and April, when temperatures are pleasantly warm with refreshing breezes.
 It’s a good time to visit and see the festivities, as locals gather to picnic under the cherry trees.